-Valuables at School
+Items Brought from Home and Valuables at School

+St. Rita School and personnel cannot be held responsible for items brought from home that are misplaced, lost, stolen or broken during the school day.
 Toys, electronics, and all other items of play are not appropriate for school unless expressed permission is given by the principal or a faculty member.
 If the aforementioned items are brought to school without permission, they must be surrendered to school personnel.
-The confiscated items will be kept in the office until the end of the school year or sooner if a parent comes to the school to retrieve.
+The confiscated items will be kept in the office until the end of the school year or sooner if a parent comes to the school to retrieve them.
 The school will not be held responsible for any loss of money or items brought in by students.
 If a student must bring money to school, it may be left in the school office while school is in session.
 Please make sure all money is secured in a sealed envelope and marked with the student's name.